AdobeDocs/asset-compute.en/help/using/api.md

 * **403 Forbidden**: occurs when the request does not have valid [authorization](#authentication-and-authorization).
 An example might be a valid access token, but the Adobe Developer Console project (technical account) is not subscribed to all required services.

-* **429 Too many requests**: occurs when the system is overloaded by this client or otherwise.
+* **429 Too many requests**: occurs when this client or otherwise overloads the system.
 Clients should retry with an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
 The body is empty.
 * **4xx error**: When there was any other client error and registration failed.
 Usually a JSON response such as this is returned, although that is not guaranteed for all errors:

   ```json